apostrophecms/starter-kit-astro-apollo/README.md

 Equally, certain [module customization functions](https://docs.apostrophecms.org/reference/module-api/module-overview.html#customization-functions) that deal with front-end functionality should not be used.
 This includes the `helper()` and `extendHelpers()` functions for providing Nunjucks template helpers, the `components()` method that provide asynchronous template components, and the `renderRoutes()` function to return a rendered template.

-An advantage of using Astro as a frontend unlike an ApostrophCMS-only project, is that the templates for widgets can be used as templates outside specialized `area` schema fields.
+Unlike an ApostropheCMS-only project, using Astro as a frontend allows for the widget templates to be used outside specialized `area` schema fields.
 While this removes the ability to edit the widgets in-context, it does provide flexibility for page design without code repetition.
 However, this means that the widget schema needs to be added to the schema fields of the page.
 To facilitate this, some of the widget schema fields have been moved to the `lib/schema-mixins` folder.
 This allows them to be imported and used in both the main widget module and in the home page template.

 ### Similarities to a stand-alone Astro project
 The Astro half of this project has standard components and templates.

 ### Important Astro differences
-Unlike an Astro project with multiples routes set-up in the `pages` folder, this project has a single `[...slug].astro` to that handles all the routing using pages mapped to the `templates` folder.
+Unlike an Astro project with multiple routes in the `pages` folder, this project has a single `[...slug].astro` that handles all the routing using pages mapped to the `templates` folder.
 Each of the templates corresponds to one of the registered ApostropheCMS page or piece-page types.
 The content of these templates is populated by data from the CMS backend and is added into the slots in the `[...slug].astro` file.
-There is also a folder containing templates for ApostropheCMs widgets.
-The ApostropheCMS page and widget types are mapped to the templates through an `index.js` page in the corresponding folders.
+There is also a `widgets` folder containing templates for the ApostropheCMS widgets.
+The ApostropheCMS page and widget types are mapped to the corresponding ApostropheCMS modules through an `index.js` file in each folder.

 ## Project highlights
 This project is more opinionated than some of our other project starter kits.
 It uses the [Bulma CSS framework](https://bulma.io/).
-For a more streamlined starting point you can checkout the [starter-kit-astro](https://github.com/apostrophecms/starter-kit-astro) project and its accompanying frontend, [astro-frontend](https://github.com/apostrophecms/astro-frontend).
+For a more streamlined starting point you can use the [combined-astro-starter-kit](https://github.com/apostrophecms/combined-astro-starter-kit) repository.

 ### Widgets
 This project provides the core ApostropheCMS widgets, plus seven additional widgets: